Ethical use of AI

 This article is intended to provide a quick introduction for anyone interested in the ethical debate about Artificial Intelligence (AI) and to facilitate further research.
-This article gives a broad overview of the status quo of the application-oriented debate about “responsible” or “ethical” use of AI.
+It gives a broad overview of the status quo of the application-oriented debate about “responsible” or “ethical” use of AI for the end of 2018.
 We shed some light on the major international AI ethics practices and the dominating actors in public debates as well as their measures or principles that are being developed and implemented.

 The role of ethics